insin/nwb/docs/Configuration.md

 ##### `loose`: `Boolean`

-Some Babel plugins have a [loose mode](http://www.2ality.com/2015/12/babel6-loose-mode.html) in which they output simpler, potentially faster code rather than following the semantics of the ES6 spec closely.
+Some Babel plugins have a [loose mode](http://www.2ality.com/2015/12/babel6-loose-mode.html) in which they output simpler, potentially faster code rather than following the semantics of the ES spec closely.

 **nwb enables loose mode by default**.